 Responsibility for operational management within the system of limits specified by the ALM Committee lies with the Siemens Bank Treasury function.
 Siemens Bank takes on market risk positions solely in the context of its asset-liability management.
-Currently, the Bank may only enter into derivatives in order to reduce risk and not to take on new market risk positions.
+Derivatives are currently only allowed in order to reduce risk and not as a means of creating new market risk positions.